gkumar09/iSeqQC/README.md

 ### Results Output
 iSeqQC displays the results in a form of bunch of plots segregated into three different tabs in web UI:
 - Summary plots:
-    - A text table giving summary statistics of the samples.
+    - A table providing summary statistics of the samples.
 Information provided here includes- mean, median, SD, min value, max value, range, skewness of the data, and kurtosis of the data
+    -
 - Clustering plots:
 - Correlational plots: